Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Summary and Outlook

 The structural evolution of PNSs into cold, catalyzed NSs, compared with observational mass, radius confidence contours, reveals that, beyond thermal effects, the inclusion of hyperons leads to a reduction in both stellar mass and radius, as expected \cite{Bednarek_2012}.
 Additionally, hyperons decrease the temperature distribution within the stellar matter by lowering the thermal energy per baryon due to their impact on the entire composition and thermodynamics of the EoS \cite{Pons:1998mm}.

-By analyzing non-radial oscillations through the $f$- and $p_1$-modes (where $p_1$-mode refers to pressure mode) using both the Cowling approximation and the full GR approach, we observed that the Percentage Error (P.E.) in the $f$-mode frequencies is minimal during the deleptonization phase, when the star is hot and expanded, thus favoring the Cowling approximation.
-This suggests that gravitational perturbations are relatively insignificant during neutrino diffusion when the stellar matter is heated.
+By analyzing non-radial oscillations through the $f$- and $p_1$-modes (where $p_1$-mode refers to pressure mode) using both the Cowling approximation and the full GR approach, we observed that the Percentage Error (P.E.) in the $f$-mode frequencies is relatively minimal during the deleptonization phase, when the star is hot and expanded, thus favoring the Cowling approximation.
+While the Cowling approximation exhibits substantial systematic errors (16–20\%) across the evolutionary stages, particularly for $2.0\,\rm M_\odot$ stars, it remains valuable for identifying qualitative seismic trends.
+Its computational efficiency makes it useful for exploring parameter space, although full general relativity is required for accurate quantitative analyses.
+The decline in the P.E. in the intermediate stages suggests that gravitational perturbations are relatively insignificant during neutrino diffusion when the stellar matter is heated.
 As the star cools and reaches a catalyzed configuration, gravitational effects become more pronounced, leading to a higher P.E., since the Cowling approximation neglects these perturbations.
 In Ref.~\cite{Messios:2001br, Thapa:2023grg}, the authors provide an extensive comparison between the full GR framework and the Cowling approximation across various oscillation modes, offering valuable insights into the behavior and magnitude of the P.E.
 Additional studies on stellar oscillations, including both theoretical foundations and mode classifications, can be found in Ref.~\cite{Andersson:1997rn} and references therein.
 The results obtained in these references qualitatively agree with our findings.

 In contrast, the analysis of the $p_1$-mode frequencies reveals a different trend.
 The P.E. is highest during the intermediate stages of the star’s evolution, while the lowest P.E. occurs when the star reaches the cold, catalyzed configuration.
 This discrepancy arises because $p_1$-modes are more sensitive to pressure gradients within the star.
 During the intermediate stages, the balance of temperature, pressure, and density becomes more complex as the star undergoes deleptonization, making it harder for both the Cowling and full GR approaches to accurately capture the density and pressure variations \cite{Kruger:2014pva}.
 As the star stabilizes and cools, the pressure and density gradients become more straightforward, allowing both approaches to more accurately describe the oscillations, resulting in a reduction in the P.E..
 In Ref.~\cite{Ferrari:2002ut}, the authors demonstrate that thermal pressure and the stellar composition significantly alter the non-radial frequencies during deleptonization, in agreement with our findings.
 Comparison between $f$- and $p_1$-modes for PNSs can also be found in \cite{Thapa:2023grg}.